 - d.
 Appropriate supporting policies, programs and legislation; and - e.
-Increased federal funding, tied to explicit reporting requirements, to implement solutions that meet the national strategy targets, including funds for the Labour Market Development Agreements (LMDAs), the Labour Market Agreements (LMAs), and Labour Market Agreements for Persons with Disabilities (LMAPDs). - 2.
-To set national wage standards to ensure that no fully employed individual lives below the poverty line by re-establishing a federal minimum wage for all Canadians and Temporary Foreign Workers, and promote phase in of federal/provincial/territorial minimum wages of at least \$12 an hour (indexed to the Consumer Price Index), and promoting living wage policies that reflect actual costs of living in specific regions. - 3.
+Increased federal funding, tied to explicit reporting requirements, to implement solutions that meet the national strategy targets, including funds for the Labour Market Development Agreements (LMDAs), the Labour Market Agreements (LMAs), and Labour Market Agreements for Persons with Disabilities (LMAPDs). - To set national wage standards by promoting the phase-in of federal/provincial/territorial minimum wages for all Canadians and Temporary Foreign Workers which meet a living wage, indexed to the Consumer Price Index, and promoting living wage policies that reflect actual costs of living in specific regions. - 3.
 To explore different ways to support human capital development through the expansion of education and training programs for those without access and through bridging programs for newcomers and equity-seeking groups, including Inuit, First Nations, and Métis peoples, people with disabilities, racialized groups, and people facing employment barriers.
 Strategies may include paid internships, subsidies, and/or tax incentives for employers who practice employment equity.